CDCgov/NEDSS-Infrastructure/terraform/aws/samples/1-nbs7/README.md

 <summary><strong> Networking Dependencies</strong></summary>

 Networking including VPCs and public hosted zones **must already exist** and are referenced as described below.
-While nbs6 components are expected to exist in order for NBS7 microservices to be deployed successfully, the 1-nbs7 infrastructure **does not** directly depend on functional NBS6 services.
+While nbs6 components are expected to exist in order for NBS 7 microservices to be deployed successfully, the 1-nbs7 infrastructure **does not** directly depend on functional NBS6 services.
 Exceptions to this include modifying security groups to allow operations involving the database.

 </details>